Hadokane/CI_PP1_Oversights/README.md

 - Provide information on the "Music" page.
     - Summarise the band's history.
     - Describe the releases.
 - A contact form will be provided for Event Managers to reach out to the band.
-Requires only essential information.
+Requiring only essential information.

 **Features Required:**